PTomalak/unNote/README.md

 # unNote
 aspiring note-taking app

-# Instructions:
+### Instructions:
 - download main branch as ZIP file
 - unpack
 - open main.py in IDE of choice
 - run

-main.py is just a launcher for newest version, which can be found in folder "version" apk is working but choppy due to pygame limitations
+main.py is just a launcher for newest version, which can be found in folder "version", <br>
+apk is working but choppy due to pygame limitations